G-Cipher/BURPS/README.md

 BURPS is therefore a stripped-down implementation of [BUMPS], the BeagleBone Universal Multi Pololu Steppers board.

 The BURPS PCB design files were created with [Cadsoft Eagle] 5.12.0.
+This board is designed for a prototype milling process, and may not be suitable for commercial fabrication.

 ![pcb]
 ![schematic]